 Book scanning is a the process in which physical bound books are converted to digital file formats.
 After that they are readable on PC, tablets and other special digital viewers.
 To digitize a bound book or documents, you will have to take into account certain aspects.

 It involves the use of both professional book scanners or documents scanners to convert each page individually, and convert it to a text based format or an image file format.
 For just about any book digitization project, this article will be of great help.
+Whether you are trying to use an iriscan book portable scanner, or a professional vshaped book scanner, we are sure this article will be of great help.

 We will focus on bound book scanning, both for historical documents and also other types of current bound documents.
 Whether it’s an important archive book, bound legal documents, or other bound document digitizing projects.
 We will try and give an overview of what book scanning equipment you should choose based on your task, how many pages per hour you should aim for, and what quality the end result should be.